hcs64/neon64v2/README.md

 - `exception.asm`: VR4300 COP0 exception inits and vector.
 The exception vector acknowledges interrupts and passes control off to the various handlers.
 It handles one exception (TLB modifiction, for write protect) and displays an error for the rest.
 Includes support for debugging hangs (via the timer interrupt) and memory access (via the watch exception).

+- `overlay.asm`: A simple overlay system.
+Several chunks of code and bss are assembled for the same RAM region, fit to the largest.
+This writes out temporary `OVL_*.bin` files, later included back into the main binary, and includes an index to load them from ROM.
+Currently used for mappers, including a modified PPU task for MMC2, MMC3, and MMC4, mostly to avoid checking for mapper hooks in the PPU task, but it also saves cache.

+- `loader.asm`: Initial load, and allows for switching between different builds through resident vectors.
+Used for rebooting into PAL mode, since timing affects too much to handle easily with overlays.

+- `loader_mem.inc`: RAM and ROM layout for the loader.

 ### Scheduling

 - `scheduler.asm`: Cooperative scheduler for the CPU, using emulated cycle counts to sequence tasks.
 - `ucode_scheduler.asm`: Cooperative round robin scheduler for the RSP.
 - `intcb.asm`: The interrupt callback task, multiplexes the frame task with SI and PI callbacks, to avoid wasting scheduler time on many top-level tasks.
-This task doesn't schedule normally, it has its own flag (`intcb_needed`).
+This task doesn't schedule normally, it has its own flag (`intcb_needed`) that causes it to run after the next yield.
 - `frame.asm`: Frame task, the glue holding together the refresh loop.
 Controller polling, VI and RDP wait, RDP execution, menu rendering, profiling.

 ### Hardware interfacing